 The watch also functions as an all day activity tracker that will record your steps, sleep, and even lowest resting heart rate in a day.

-The Suunto 9 watch comes imbued with more than 80 sports profiles with the possibility of personalising each profile on the Suunto Movescount web platform.
+The Suunto 9 watch comes imbued with more than 80 sports profiles with the possibility of personalising each profile directly from the Suunto app.
 For example, you might prefer a certain orientation of the stats during run and then have an entirely different display format when you activate the trail running profile.

 The watch comes with a default triathlon recording mode and it’s also possible to join multiple activities together simply by long pressing the top right button during activity recording and then selecting the next profile you wish to continue recording in.